tabebill/jenkins-ansible-pipeline/README.md

 cd /etc/ansible
 sudo nano hosts
 ```
-- In the opened file, add(enter IP address):
+- In the opened file, add(IP-address - enter the IP address of the Docker server):
 ```
 [dockerservers]
 IP-address